alechowski/Snake-game/README.md

 ## Room for Improvement
- - In the near future, I plan to refactor this project to be more object-oriented and potentially work on improving the graphical aspects.
+ - In the near future, I plan to simplify the code and potentially work on improving the graphical aspects.

 ---